teddywilson/clotheslinerecordings.com/README.md

 ```

 ## Deploy
-The site is automatically deployed on pushes to `main` via the `.github/workflows/ci.yml` Github Workflow and `deploy.sh` script.
+The site is automatically deployed to Firebase on pushes to `main` via the `.github/workflows/ci.yml` Github Workflow and `deploy.sh` script.